Our Curriculum Vision

 To encourage confidence and high aspirations so everyone realises their full potential and talents

-We provide rich and varied contexts for pupils to acquire, develop and apply a broad range of knowledge, understanding and skills.
+We provide rich and varied contexts for pupils to acquire, develop and apply a broad range of knowledge and to showcase their understanding.
 Doing so enables our pupils to think creatively and critically, to solve problems and to make a difference for the better.

 To provide experiences that enable pupils and staff to develop tolerance, perseverance, determination and resourcefulness